Appending and Removing Request/Response Headers

 namespace: SECRET_NAMESPACE

-# Each key/value pair in the secret will be added
+# Each key/value pair in the secret is added to the header.

 # remove headers from request